matteolobello/minimalytics/README.md

 # Minimalytics

-A minimal, on-premise alternative to Google Analytics
+A minimal, on-premise, server-side solution for saving basic info about your users.

 ## What the library logs